AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-asset-types.md

 <a id="opIdAssetTypes_Delete Asset Type"></a>

-Delete the asset type with a specified Id.
+Delete asset type with a specified Id.

 ### Request
 ```text